Job Openings: Spring practice will be fun to watch

 It’s never too early to talk spring football.

 Friday is the start of a busy weekend at Clemson, with 18 athletic events scattered across six venues.
-That includes four game in softball and three in baseball and a big basketball game against No. 5 Louisville.
+That includes four games in softball and three in baseball and a big basketball game against No. 5 Louisville.
 If you’re a sporting person, bring some money and enjoy one of the biggest weekends of the year.
 However, spring football practice starts in less than two weeks and there are jobs to be won.
 With the addition of the mid-year enrollees and the losses at key spots on both sides of the ball, this spring is one of the more intriguing on record.
 Spring practice starts on February 26th and ends with the spring game on April 4th.
 There are 15 practice sessions.
 Only 12 of those 15 practices can have contact and only eight will be full-contact.
 Here is a quick look at what we will be watching: Quarterback Trevor Lawrence is the unquestioned starter, but it will be fun to see if Taisun Phommachanh can take that next step.
 He is projected as the backup to Lawrence now that Chase Brice is headed to Duke.
 Of course, 5-star recruit D.J.
 Uiagalelei is waiting in the wings and will do everything in his power to show he’s ready to play.
 As good as Lawrence is – and he’s plenty good - he still has room to grow, so don’t think the coaches will make the spring all about the battle for number two.
 But it will be fun to watch.
 Running back

 Friday is the start of a busy weekend at Clemson, with 18 athletic events scattered across six venues.
-That includes four game in softball and three in baseball and a big basketball game against No. 5 Louisville.
+That includes four games in softball and three in baseball and a big basketball game against No. 5 Louisville.
 If you’re a sporting person, bring some money and enjoy one of the biggest weekends of the year.

 However, spring football practice starts in less than two weeks and there are jobs to be won.
 With the addition of the mid-year enrollees and the losses at key spots on both sides of the ball, this spring is one of the more intriguing on record.